Dr. Conor R. Caffrey, Ph.D.

 Skaggs School of Pharmacy and Pharmaceutical Sciences

-Drugs and Diagnostics for parasitic diseases of poverty
+Drugs and Diagnostics for infectious diseases of poverty

 Education: B.Sc.
 (Hons.) in Zoology, University College Dublin, Ireland (1988); Ph.D. in Molecular and Biochemical Parasitology, University College Dublin, Ireland (1994).